NVIDIA/TensorRT/README.md

 	./docker/launch.sh --tag tensorrt-ubuntu-1804 --gpus all
 	```
 	> NOTE:
-	1. Use the tag corresponding to the build container you generated in
+	1. Use the tag corresponding to the build container.
 	2. To run TensorRT/CUDA programs in the build container, install [NVIDIA Container Toolkit](#prerequisites).
 Docker versions < 19.03 require `nvidia-docker2` and `--runtime=nvidia` flag for docker run commands.
 On versions >= 19.03, you need the `nvidia-container-toolkit` package and `--gpus all` flag.
+	3. sudo password for Ubuntu containers is 'nvidia'.

 ## Building TensorRT-OSS
 * Generate Makefiles or VS project (Windows) and build.